speakez-llc/Aiden/README.md

 # Aiden - The AI Admin 🤖
 This project is a showcase for "taming complexity" using *adaptive* machine learning.
 It simulates a real-world use case from a project in our portfolio.
-If full, it demonstrates our view of how analytic and operational systems are melding.
+In full, it demonstrates our view of how analytic and operational systems are melding.

 <div style="text-align: center;">
     <img src='img/Aiden_logo.jpg' width=50%>